-[W]hy is it a matter of general interest . . . to have a small group of people working at the limit of their creative power on something they enjoy? . . .
+[W]hy is it a matter of general interest ... to have a small group of people working at the limit of their creative power on something they enjoy? ...
 [I]f the question is taken at face value, it answers itself.
-Indeed, if the notion of general (or public) interest means anything at all, it should be a matter of general interest that work should be a source of pleasure for as many people as possible."
+Indeed, if the notion of general (or public) interest means anything at all, it should be a matter of general interest that work should be a source of pleasure for as many people as possible.

 The idea that the best examplar of the public interest is funding for philosophers or mathematicians does seem rather parochial and self-serving.
-CHANGE TO: THE IDEA THAT GOVERNMENT FUNDING FOR PHILOSOPHERS AND MATHEMATICIANS IS IN THE BEST INTEREST OF THE PUBLIC...?
-Nowhere in his long discussion does Harris raise or acknowledge the obvious question here: If the goal is to maximize the pleasure that people get from their work, is the best use of finite government funding actually to support research on algebraic number theory?
-Might the net gain of utility be greater if the funds were spent in alleviating the working conditions of migrant workers, people who pack things in Amazon.com warehouses, and so on?
-Harris asks, What's the right way to think about mathematics?
-The question he doesn't ask-What's the right way to spend government funds?-is the problem the philistines are obliged to face.
-I am in no position to criticize Harris for being the beneficiary of an economic system that distributes material goods in a spectacularly unequal way, as I too am a beneficiary of that system; it seems to me that it is in bad taste to be complacent about it.
+Nowhere in his long discussion does Harris raise or acknowledge the obvious question here: If the goal is to maximize the pleasure that people get out of their work, is the best use of finite government funding actually to support research on algebraic number theory; or might the net gain of utility be greater if the funds were spend in alleviating the horrible working conditions of migrant workers, people who pack things in Amazon.com warehouses, and so on?
+The question in Harris' discussion is always "What's the right way to think about mathematics?", never "What's the right way to spend government funds?" which is the problem that the philistines are obliged to face.
+I am, certainly, in no position to criticize Harris for being the beneficiary of an economic system that distributes material goods in a spectacularly unequal way, since I am equally a beneficiary of that system; but it seems to me that it is in bad taste for him to be so complacent about it.

-In practical terms, arguing that mathematics without clear direct practical applications (essentially all of pure math and much of so-called applied math) should be funded on the basis that it is a creative pleasure rather than a golden goose of practical applications is pretty much tantamount to saying that it should be funded at the level of the National Endowment for the Humanities, rather than at the level of the National Science Foundation.
-Whether Harris would be content with this outcome is not clear to me.
-To make the case that government funding for math should continue to be greater than that for history, comparative literature, philosophy, and so on, it's necessary to argue that mathematics serves the general interest in some ways that these other fields do not.
-The "creative pleasure" justification does not distinguish math from these other fields, and the claim that these fields are more corrupted by commercialism than math is hogwash.
+In practical terms, arguing that mathematics without clear direct practical applications (essentially all of pure math and much of so-called "applied math") should be funded on the basis of its being creative pleasure rather than a golden goose of practical applications is pretty much tantamount to saying that it should be funded at the level of the NEH rather than at the level of the NSF.4 Whether or not Harris would be content with this outcome is not clear to me.
+If you want to argue that there should continue to be more government funding for math than for history, comparative literature, philosophy, and so on, then you have to argue that mathematics serves the general interest in some ways that these other fields do not.
+The argument from "creative pleasure" does not distinguish math from these other fields; and the claim that these fields are more corrupted by commercialism than math is hogwash.

-The idea of math as the last bastion of purity in a corrupt world is a destructive delusion, as is the image of mathematicians as an elect group of noble souls, deserving of being placed on pedestals by glamorous women.
-"We had fed the heart on fantasies / The heart's grown brutal from the fare," Yeats wrote.
-I am not sure that "brutal" is the right word here, but certainly "arrogant" applies.
+Ihe idea of math as the last bastion of purity in a corrupt world is a destructive delusion, as is the image of mathematicians as an elect group of noble souls, deserving of being placed on pedestals by glamorous women.
+"We had fed the heart on fantasies // The heart's grown brutal from the fare," wrote Yeats.
+I am not sure that "brutal" is the right word here, but certainly arrogant.